MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 Independently from the Azure Information Protection tenant key topology that you chose, do the following:

-1. To configure Exchange Online to use the Azure Rights Management service, run the Exchange Online [Get-IRMConfiguration](https://technet.microsoft.com/library/dd776120(v=exchg.160\).aspx) command.
+1. To enable Exchange Online to use the Azure Rights Management service, run the Exchange Online [Get-IRMConfiguration](https://technet.microsoft.com/library/dd776120(v=exchg.160\).aspx) command.
 From the output, check whether **AzureRMSLicensingEnabled** is set to **True**:

     - If AzureRMSLicensingEnabled is set to **True**, no further configuration is needed.